syncfusion-content/maui-docs/MAUI/PDF-Viewer/Select-Deselect-Annotations.md

     // Obtain the deselected annotation if required.
     Annotation deselectedAnnotation = e.Annotation;

-    //You can handle your logics here…
+    // You can handle your logics here…
 }
 {% endhighlight %}
 {% endtabs %}